 A great example is the Rambo

-Original turnout Blanket
+Original turnout Blanket.
+The light

 weight is made with a super strong 1000D ballistic nylon shell with no